Comprehensive and Effective Welding Fume Extraction Solutions...

-A further study, which was conducted by the Industrial Injuries Advisory Council (IIAC) in 2013, saw the HSE task the IIAC to examine the risk of lung cancer in welders.
-The Lung Cancer and Welding report findings, which was published in 2013 confirmed that: "It's probable (lung) carcinogenicity of welding fume."
+A further study conducted by the Industrial Injuries Advisory Council (IIAC) in 2013 saw the HSE task the IIAC to examine the risk of lung cancer in welders.
+The Lung Cancer and Welding report findings, published in 2013, confirmed that: "It's probable (lung) carcinogenicity of welding fume."

 The new evidence that came to light that stating: "There is sufficient evidence in humans for the carcinogenicity of welding fumes to lung cancer.
 Whilst positive associations have also been observed for kidney cancer."

 What are the Dangers of Welding Fume?

-Learn more about What the Dangers of Welding Fume are.
-In this blog, we look at the different compounds that make up welding fume, how these how the different compounds affect your body, the risks associated with exposure and the best control measures to reduce risk.
+Learn more about the Dangers of Welding Fume.
+In this blog, we look at the compounds that make up welding fume, how the different compounds affect your body, the risks associated with exposure and the best control measures to reduce risk.